 Ahn Ji-hyun

-While the Hawks were still building a first home identity, Ahn Ji-hyun was already up front—not a mid-season cameo but season-long presence from preseason through regular play, growing with the whole system.
+While the Hawks were still building a first home identity, Ahn Ji-hyun was already up front—not a mid-season cameo but season-long presence, growing from preseason events through regular play alongside the team's system.

 From cross-border work to local life